 ◘ Fig. F-25 Distribution of osmotic potential or potential osmotic pressure (- *) on the transverse section of Ferocactus wislizenii.
 Isosmoses = lines of equal pressure (cell sap concentration, numbers in atm, highest pressure at * in the southwest).

 If there is a lack of water, many species turn yellow after a short time.
 Vast arid areas are covered by the creosote bush (Larrea divaricata), which smells of creosote when the leaves are moistened by rain and is particularly drought-resistant.
 It is also characteristic of the Mohave Desert, which receives only winter rains and is poor in succulents.
-Larrea is usually joined by Franseria, a soft-leaved composite, but also many Opuntias with flat or cylindrical shoots.
+Larrea is usually joined by Franseria, a soft-leaved composite, but also many Opuntias with flat or cylindrical succulent shoots.

-◘ Fig. F-26 Semi-desert with Larrea divaricata (Zygo-phyllaceae) in Arizona, USA (photos: M. Neumann).
+◘ Fig. F-26 Semi-desert with Larrea divaricata (Zygophyllaceae) in Arizona, USA (photos: M. Neumann).

 A Larrea desert also extends in the lee at the eastern foot of the high Andes for 2000 km from N Argentina to cold Patagonia.
 The main species Larrea divaricata is probably identical to that in Arizona (◘ Fig. F-26).

-A monograph on the family Cactaceae as a well-studied model group of neotropical drylands, mapping the range of each cactus species (over 1,400 species in total) and including diversity maps of family genera and shoots, was published in 2014.
+A monograph on the family Cactaceae as a well-studied model group of neotropical drylands, mapping the range of each cactus species (over 1,400 species in total) and including diversity maps of family genera and species, was published in 2014.
 Quantitative analyses of the centres of diversity of cacti revealed that at the species level they are centred in the Chihuahua-Sonora Desert in North America and in Mexico, while at the genus level they are centred in South America and specifically in the Andes and northeastern Brazil (Barthlott et al. 2015).

-◘ Fig. F-27 Tidestroemia oblongifolia is resistant to overheating in Death Valley, USA (Photo: Breckle).
+◘ Fig. F-27 Tidestroemia oblongifolia is resistant to overheating in Death Valley, USA (photo: Breckle).

 The deep tectonic depression of "Death Valley" on California's border with Nevada is characterized by extremely high temperatures in summer.
 Air temperatures of up to 57°C have been measured there.
-The basin is heavily salinated, in some places there are freshwater springs.
-Tamarix species colonize there, but also the very heat-resistant amaranthaceous Tidestroemia oblongifolia (◘ Fig. F-27) and Cleomella obtusifolia (Capparidaceae), both of which have a photosynthetic optimum above 40°C. The rocky steep slopes at the edge of the basin are a typical hamada, the bizarre rocks are covered with desert varnish (◘ Fig. F-28), very occasionally there are heat- and drought-resistant dwarf shrubs, such as the completely white-looking Atriplex hymen-elytra, in which the typical bladder hairs are glued together to form a radiation shield against overheating.
+The basin is heavily salinized, in some places there are freshwater springs.
+Tamarix species colonize there, but also the very heat-resistant Amaranthaceae Tidestroemia oblongifolia (◘ Fig. F-27) and Cleomella obtusifolia (Capparidaceae), both of which have a photosynthetic optimum above 40°C. The rocky steep slopes at the edge of the basin are a typical hamada, the bizarre rocks are covered with desert varnish (◘ Fig. F-28), very occasionally there are heat- and drought-resistant dwarf shrubs, such as the completely white-looking Atriplex hymen-elytra, in which the typical bladder hairs are glued together to form a radiation shield against overheating.

 ◘ Fig. F-28 The bizarre rocks on the slopes of Death Valley (USA) are covered in desert varnish (photo: Breckle).